renderedtext/semaphore-docs-new/source/docs/customizing-build-commands.md

 A project can have only one setup.

-## Editing a thread
+## Editing a job

-If you want to edit multiple commands at once or you want to paste few commands, click on the "Edit thread" link.
+If you want to edit multiple commands at once or you want to paste few commands, click on the "Edit job" link.
 This will show text area where you can insert your commands.

 <img src="/docs/assets/img/custom-build-commands/edit-thread.png" class="img-bordered-padding img-responsive">

-## Deleting a thread
+## Deleting a job

-To delete a thread, click "x" link in the top right corner of the tread.
-If the tread is not empty - you need to confirm that the thread and all commands should be deleted.
+To delete a job, click "x" link in the top right corner of the tread.
+If the tread is not empty - you need to confirm that the job and all commands should be deleted.

 <img src="/docs/assets/img/custom-build-commands/delete-thread.png" class="img-bordered-padding img-responsive">

-## Renaming a thread
+## Renaming a job

-Threads can be named.
-The name of a thread will be displayed on the build page.
+Jobs can be named.
+The name of a jobs will be displayed on the build page.
-To name a thread, click on the "Rename" link.
+To name a job, click on the "Rename" link.

 <img src="/docs/assets/img/custom-build-commands/rename-thread.png" class="img-bordered-padding img-responsive">

-Commands editor allows you to add [post thread commands](/docs/using-post-thread-commands.html) that execute after each thread, even if a thread command failed.
+Commands editor allows you to add [post job commands](/docs/using-post-thread-commands.html) that execute after each job, even if a job command failed.

 Note that Semaphore exports some [environment variables](/docs/available-environment-variables.html) which might be useful to